juanfont/headscale/docs/tls.md

 ### Configuring Mutual TLS Authentication (mTLS)

 mTLS is a method by which an HTTPS server authenticates clients, e.g. Tailscale, using TLS certificates.
-The capability can be configured by by applying one of the following values to the `tls_client_auth_mode` setting in the configuration file.
+The capability can be configured by applying one of the following values to the `tls_client_auth_mode` setting in the configuration file.